 When I was fifteen years old, my father threw me out for being gay.

-I knew what my father thought of homosexuals, had heard him and his friends, the fishermen down at the docks, sneer and tell coarse jokes about them.
+thought of homosexuals, had heard him and his friends, the fishermen down at

+He was supposed to love me, just as I loved him.
 Instead, and as I probably should have expected, he shouted, “Theo Bascopolis, you stop being gay right now, or else you get the fuck out of my house!”

 Ma cried and wrung her hands, and my little sister threw herself at me and held on, but Poppa just stood there with his hands clenched into fists, his face set.